VinFast considers manufacturing electric vehicles in India

 VinFast is building a factory almost at the tip of India in Thoothukudi (Tamil Nadu), which will give it easy access to the V. O. Chidambaranar Port.
 The company says that the Indian plant will have an annual capacity of up to 150,000 units and will serve South Asian, Middle Eastern and African export markets in addition to domestic demand.
 The report says that the company will launch its first locally assembled car during the festive season of 2025, which will fall in the final months of the year.

 In Vietnam, VinFast has a wide line-up of seven EVs, all SUVs, starting from the tiny VF 3 and going up to the full-size VF 9.
-The company began operations in 2017 and manufactures cars on an 828-acre (3,350,000 m2) local manufacturing facility on Cat Hai Island near Hai Phong.
+The company began operations in 2017 and manufactures cars at an 828-acre (3,350,000 m2) local manufacturing facility on Cat Hai Island near Hai Phong.

 VinFast not ruling out CBU imports for future models